aabluedragon/dialog-manager/README.md

 `<link rel="import" href="../bower_components/dialog-manager/dialog-manager.html">`

-The purpose of `dialog-manager` is to allow you to create polymer paper-dialog(s) programmatically, which grants you the ability to easily modify your dialogs by code, and even show multiple dialogs.
+The purpose of `dialog-manager` is to allow you to create polymer paper-dialog(s) programmatically, without having to pre-declare their templates in the DOM the usual Polymer way, which grants you the ability to manage your dialogs from the javascript side of your app.

 If you have used [angular material dialogs](https://material.angularjs.org/latest/#/demo/material.components.dialog), the syntax should be familiar to you.